How to Choose Commercial Auto Insurance in Florida

-Business owners in Florida who own any commercial vehicle or vehicles are required to have an auto commercial insurance to give them protection and coverage in the event of an accident that may arise to property damage or bodily injury.
+Business owners in Florida who own any commercial vehicle or vehicles are required to have commercial auto insurance to give them protection and coverage in the event of an accident that may arise to property damage or bodily injury.
 The I-95 highway in Florida is among the most hazardous in the US for commercial vehicle accidents like trucks, which is why a commercial auto policy is most needed when operating in this state.

-Why Do You Need a Commercial Auto Insurance?
+Why Do You Need Commercial Auto Insurance?

 Businesses in Florida with commercial vehicles need commercial auto insurance to offer them protection from financial losses as a result of an accident or collision while they are on the road, making deliveries locally or within the country.
 Having Florida commercial auto insurance can save your business from losing those hard-earned profits in case of an accident.

-The cost of auto insurance, commercials, and business, differs from the industry and other factors, including the kind of vehicle like a bus, semi-truck, car, cargo van, etc. Coverage also varies based on the number of vehicles insured, expected mileage for the year, claims history, and your business’s safety rating.
+The cost of small business insurance in Florida, including commercials, and business, depends on the industry and other factors, including the kind of vehicle like a bus, semi-truck, car, cargo van, etc. Coverage also varies based on the number of vehicles insured, expected mileage for the year, claims history, and your business’s safety rating.
 The commercial vehicle driver’s record also has a bearing and will also be checked.

 If the vehicle weighs more than 26,000 lbs, liability insurance must be added to provide property damage and bodily injury coverage.
 The minimum amount of insurance policy for liability insurance depends on the vehicle’s weight such that trucks weighing 26,000 to 34,999 lbs. should have a minimum of $50,000 liability insurance for every occurrence, and for trucks weighing 35,000 to 43,999 lbs. should have at least $100,000 coverage.
 In comparison, vehicles with 44,000 lbs. and up must have a minimum of $300,000 liability insurance coverage per occurrence.
 In practice, a larger vehicle would carry more cargo, and will be on the road for longer stretches of time.
 These vehicles cost more to repair, and can cause even more damage in case of accidents.